 Honey vs Molasses - Health impact and Nutrition Comparison

-A study showed that heating honey produces high amounts of a chemical called 5-hydroxymethylfurfural (HMF) which may be toxic (5).
-The higher the time and temperature result in higher HMF content (6).
+Research showed that heating honey produces high amounts of a chemical called 5-hydroxymethylfurfural (HMF), which may be toxic (5).
+A longer period of time and a higher temperature result in higher HMF content (6).

 Honey is higher in calories compared to molasses.

 Honey is higher in carbohydrates.
-300 g of honey covers around 82% of our daily carbohydrate needs.
-In comparison, 300 g of molasses covers around 75%.
+300g serving of honey covers around 82% of our daily carbohydrate needs.
+In comparison, 300g of molasses cover around 75%.
 Moreover, honey is richer in sugars with a difference of 7.4 g.